mgwalker/mudz.me/_main_dishes/Minchet Abish.md

 Whisk the chickpea flour into the hot water until smooth, then stir it into the pot.
 Partially cover the pot with a lid and cook over low heat, stirring frequently for about 20 minutes.
 Add water as necessary to keep it from drying out.

-Stir in the mekelesha, cook for another 3 - 4 minutes, and serve with cooked lentils.
+Stir in the mekelesha, cook for another 3 - 4 minutes, and serve with lentils.